sjchiass/kibbot/README.md

 #### Hardware

 I used a Yoposl automatic cat feeder I bought off of Amazon.
+It was a lot simpler for me to buy something off the shelf and modify it than to build it from scratch.

 ![Photo of the automatic feeder](./images/feeder.jpg)